gabriel-espinoza-77/disa-stig-powershell/README.md

 This project demonstrates how STIG (Security Technical Implementation Guide) findings identified through Tenable scans can be manually and automatically remediated on a Windows virtual machine.
 The process displays practical skills in Tenable vulnerability scanning, STIG understanding, manual remediation, and scripted automation.
 It is ideal to perform such tasks to support system hardening and minimize the attack surface for Window environments.

-For this demonstration, a virtual machine named `io-test-vm` was intentially configured to simulate a vulnerable state by disabling its Windows Firewall.
+For this demonstration, a virtual machine named `io-test-vm` running on Windows 10 was intentially configured to simulate a vulnerable state by disabling its Windows Firewall.
 Once prepared, the machine was scanned using **Tenable Vulnerability Management**.

 ---